dattalab/moseq2-app/README.md

 ### Git

 #### 2 Factor Authentication Note
+Note: this is only temporarily necessary until moseq2 is publicly available on github.
+Then, you will only have to install the GitHub CLI tool in order to `pip install .` everything.

 If you have 2FA enabled for your GitHub account, follow these instructions in order to be able to clone and install the GitHub repositories succesfully.
 1. Create a [personal access token](https://github.com/settings/tokens).